NlightNFotis/nlightnfotis.github.io/_posts/2022-05-12-reflections-on-learning-how-to-grow-almost-anything.markdown

 to the end (either online listener or on-premise student) would have to present one.

-We had a lot of leeway in terms of the project that we would choose to do.
+We had a lot of leeway in terms of the project that we would choose to do - though you were *strongly encouraged* to pick a project topic that fell within the experience/knowledge range of available TAs.
 For the on-premise students, the idea is that the project would include a lab component but for online students this was considered optional (given that only some people had access to a lab), but we still had to present on a topic that was considered feasible (if speculative), and the expectation was that the project would be fairly well-researched.

 For each one of us doing a final project, we would be assigned a mentor (a TA or industry professional) who would end up as an endpoint for answering